I grew up attending a Mennonite church in Lancaster, Pennsylvania.

 They may be luxuries.

-But, hey, sometimes it’s nice to live easier.
+But, hey, sometimes it’s nice to live a little more comfortably.

 Amish and Mennonite cooking has its reputation in areas where these beliefs are common.

-Amish cooking practically revolves around the use of ultra-heavy butter, salt, and carbs.
+Amish cooking revolves around the use of heavy butter, salt, and carbs.
 It’s farm food that gives you the bodily energy to do things like moving cartloads of wheat and strapping six workhorses into a plow.

-This varies slightly from Mennonite cooking, which is Amish-inspired.
+This varies slightly from Mennonite cooking, which can run the gamut from being worldly to Amish-inspired.

 Mennonite cuisine can include just as much butter, carbs, and salt as its Amish counterparts.

 The difference lies in the worldly knowledge of the cooks.

 So Mennonite cooking can be tweaked.
 You can add ingredients and take others away because Mennonites may not always be in positions of manual labor.